-- No eating on the bus. - Quickly take a seat and stay seated until the destination. - Don't throw objects or hang out of the windows. - Be courteous to the driver, fellow students, and passers-by at all times. - Avoid the bus driver's blind spots.
-If you drop something under the bus, inform the driver instead of attempting to retrieve it yourself. - A school administrator must approve using an electronic device on the bus.
+- Arrive at the bus stop 10 minutes before the anticipated pick-up. - Wait for the bus to arrive, stop, and open its doors. - Quickly take a seat and stay seated until the destination.

+- Refrain from throwing objects or hanging out of the windows. - Refrain from eating on the bus. - Be courteous to the driver, fellow students, and passers-by at all times. - Avoid the bus driver's blind spots.
+If a student drops something under the bus, they will inform the driver instead of attempting to retrieve it.